drewmogck/AdventOfCode/2021/README.md

 * Day 10:
     * Part 1: Took a bit to think through, but once I figured out how to structure the dict to store the information it wasn't too bad.
     * Part 2: Love it when planning pays off.
 The way I set up part 1 was perfect to be able to continue part 2.
 Pretty simple to get once I figured out exactly what the problem statement was looking for in the answer.
 Oh yeah and not trying to calculate the full solution with the example input...
 Doh!

+* Day 11:
+    * Part 1: Trick here was to use energy level 10 as the key rather than >9.
+This forces them to only flash once.
+Realized that after getting stuck in an endless loop of flashing the first time I ran the code.
+Other than that it was just a matter of going slow and steady and makeing sure directions (up, down, up-right, down right etc) were actually defined properly.
+Code could use some cleaning but that's for another day.
+    * Part 2: Took me alittle longer than it should have because I forgot to reinitialize the grid so it was counting from 100 starting.
+Also tried checking for when all values were 9 rather than 0, thinking that would actually be the step right before they all fliped.
+Before realizing that they don't all flip simultaneously just because they are 9's.
+Other than those little blips, it was really pretty simple based on the way I set up part 1.